bagrinsergiu/brizy-content-placeholder/README.md

 Few words about the classes you will work with

 #### Registry Class
 A class that manage the palceholders.
 You can register or obtain placeholders.
-Placeholders can be registered in groups.
 See the examples blow.

 #### Placeholder Interface
-This is the placeholder class.
-An instance of this class must be registered in registry.
-The registry will require the placeholder name and a label to be able to obtain a list ready to be used in a select.
+All placeholders must implement this interface.

-The method getValue must return the string that will replace the placeholder.
-This method receive the context and the content placeholder object (An object that contain all the info  about the found placeholder)
+The `getValue` method must return the string that will replace the placeholder.
+This method receive a context and the content placeholder object (An object that contain all the info  about the placeholder found in the original content)

-The method support must return true if the class can handle the placeholder.
+The `support` method must return true if the class can handle the placeholder.

 #### Context Interface
 There are cases when the placeholder will need some specific info like the current page or current request, session, etc..  all these objects must be passed in a context object.